An interpolation of metrics and spaces of metrics: Transmissible properties

-and let $d_q$ be the relative metric on $R_q$ induced from the Euclidean metric.
-Then $\delta_{d_q}(R_q)=\epsilon$, and
+and let $d_{q}$ be the relative metric on $R_{q}$ induced from the Euclidean metric.
+Then $\delta_{d_{q}}(R_{q})=\epsilon$, and

-This leads to the proposition. \end{proof} \begin{rmk} Let $C$ be a countable discrete space, and let $D\in \met(C)$ be a metric on which all distances of two distinct points in $C$ is equal to $1$.
-Then $D$ has a neighborhood $U$ in $\met(C)$ such that for every $d\in U$ the space $(C, d)$ is uniformly disconnected. \end{rmk}
+This leads to the proposition. \end{proof} \begin{rmk} Let $C$ be a countable discrete space, and let $h\in \met{C}$ be a metric such that $h(x, y)=1$ whenever $x\neq y$.
+Then $h$ has a neighborhood $U$ in $\met{C}$ such that for every $d\in U$ the space $(C, d)$ is uniformly disconnected. \end{rmk}